sidd607/elasticSearchRedis/README.md

-## Example for integrating Redis and ElasticSearch in Python
+## Integrating Redis and ElasticSearch in Python

 This application consists of mainly 3 apis
 1. POST /index - This takes in a sample message and indexes into ElasticSearch and Redis.